Eliza Jane Ashley

 Eliza Jane Burnett Dodson Ashley, or best known as Liza Ashley, (October 11, 1917 – November 13, 2020) was an American cook and author.
 She was the executive chef at the Arkansas Governor's Mansion from 1956 to 1990.
 She authored the cookbook Thirty Years at the Mansion in 1985.

 Early life

 Eliza Jane Burnett was born on the Oldham Plantation in Pettus, Arkansas on October 11, 1917.
 Her parents were Eliza Johnson Burnett and William Burnett.
 She was nicknamed "Liza" or "Janie" to differentiate her from her mother, of whom she shared a name.

 Early in her life, Burnett became a Baptist.
 While in Pettus, she attended St. John Missionary Baptist Church.
 Her grandmother was the head cook at Oldham Plantation.
 She taught Burnett how to cook.
 When her grandmother died, Burnett became head cook.
 In 1933, she married Calvin Dodson.
 The couple left Oldham Plantation in 1942, moving to Little Rock, Arkansas.
-She had a child with Dodson, Louis Calvin, in 1951.
+She had a child with Dodson in 1951.
 At one point during this time, she attended Pulaski Training School in McAlmont, Arkansas.